 To make planning easier, consider these 8 awesome things to do on your next Black Hills vacation.

-- Mount Rushmore.
 Mount Rushmore is an obvious must when on a Black Hills vacation.
 I find it beyond amazing that builders were able to carve such likenesses into this granite mountain.
 A walk on the Presidential Trail involves a lot of stairs, but it provides the opportunity to view the presidents from various perspectives.

-- Crazy Horse.
 While the Crazy Horse Monument is not yet finished, it is still spectacular.
 Due to its size, this stone carving will further dominate the landscape once it is finished.

-- Wind Cave National Park.
 The first cave designated as a national park is as fun above ground as it is below.
 Wind Cave is famous for its intricate boxwork cave formations, and there are several cave tour options.
 Above the cave, you’ll gaze on a mixed grass prairie full of wildlife.

-- Mammoth Site.
 Mammoth Site of Hot Springs is a one of a kind attraction.
 A treasure trove of mammoth bones was uncovered during a construction project in 1974.
 This site was preserved and enclosed in a building.
 It continues to be an active dig site today.
 The tour of Mammoth Site is one you don’t want to miss.

-- The Badlands.
 Badlands National Park is about 2 hours from the Black Hills.
 It could be done in a day trip, but the best option is to spend a couple of days there to allow time for hiking and fossil hunting.

-- The Dinosaur Park.
 This quirky road trip attraction is great for families with children.
 It doesn’t take a whole lot of time to walk the Dinosaur Park trail, but it offers spectacular views and fun photo ops!